 Note: Only farmers (or an immediate relative) whose primary occupation is farming who live upon and till land which they own are eligible for a Farmer's Deer Licence.
+The immediate relatives of a farmer may only purchase this licence if their primary occupation is farming and they also live upon and till the land.
 The tag that is issued with a Farmer's Deer Licence is only valid for the geographic area in which the farmer's land is located.
 Farmers must identify the geographic area in which their land is located and complete an attestation online or in-person at a participating ServiceOntario or licence issuer.